juhakivekas/explision/README.md

 --------

-Open the svg files from  the `design_files` directory in your favorite vector graphics editor, like GIMP.
+Open the svg files from  the `design_files` directory in your favorite vector graphics editor, like Inkscape.
 Then  combine all the pieces and do some manual ordering if needed.

 - The red lines  should be cut first, with a low  power setting on the